tgsoverly/resume/README.md

 Compile HTML and Latex files from templates and data.

-I figured a resume for stuff I do should also speak to at least some of the things I care about: repeatability and maintainability.
-I very occationally updated my resume and then had to generated it in different formats and probably reinstall latex, which on OS X is huge.
+I figured a resume for things in the computer field should at least demonstrate some ability to generate a document with some elegance and be repeatable and maintainable.

+I very occationally updated my resume and then had to generate it a at least a couple formats and probably reinstall latex, which on OS X is huge.
+Making sure they matched was time consuming.

 Compiled Output: